AleXXCunha/AleXXCunha/README.md

 <h4 align="justify"> &emsp; <i>Mechatronic Engineer graduated at the University of Brasilia, I am extremely motivated, disciplined and communicative.
 I am constantly developing my skills and looking for ever-increasing professional growth.
 I have experience and a lot of interest in entrepreneurship and in the areas of building/residential automation.

 &emsp; My Github profile features my expertise in hardware and software development for college projects, envolving embedded systems and java applications.
-I have worked on projects related to software development, sensor interfacing, data acquisition and network connection </i></h4>
+I have worked on projects related to sensor interfacing, data acquisition, network validation and operational systems. </i></h4>

 - 📫 How to reach me **abrahamicunha@gmail.com**